YiJohnZhang/https-github.com-YiJohnZhang-sb_capstone_project_02_videoshare/README.md

 ||||**Total Time**|_ minutes (--h--m)|

 ## More Time Wishlist
+- use Python Flask/React: form validation is much more straightforward and it is good for prototyping
+- better UI to set contract & signed
+- hide in progress
 - admin dashboard to demonstrate full potential of the database schema design.
 - admin delete content ()
 - more time: delete content joins individually (`./models/Content.js`); remove master delete by owner (from database schema design)
 - do an invitation-based `participants` invite system so that the invited user has to confirm before added to a content page
 - add an additional "social aspect" (chatting, messaging?) to organize collabs; use the `verified`/`parental_controls`/`birthdate` to
 - had difficulty giving access to "invited" users to edit the main content.
+- content creation: when adding a username, on the frontend, validate it.

 - `Content_User_JOIN.js: update` 2022-12-29 Note: generalize for composite PK by passing in pk as object and do a parameterizedWHERE query builder on it